 Located on the north side of Indianapolis, "SAWS" (Servants at Work) began as a joint effort of the Construction Ministry of St. Luke's UMC and Second Presbyterian Church.
 It has since grown to include other churches in the city, and beyond that to other counties in Indiana.

 Ramp sections were first built in a garage at Second Presbyterian and installed at locations around the city.
 Since then, SAWS has obtained the use of a dedicated warehouse space as the ministry has grown.
-In 2008, 30 ramps were built, with 2281 volunteer hours; 2016 saw a total of 124.
+In 2008, 30 ramps were built, with 2281 volunteer hours; in 2014, the number was 97, the 2015 total was 104, as well as several salvage removals and some handrail installations.
 The group takes referrals from Central Indiana Council on Aging, the Multiple Sclerosis Society, Independent Living Center, and others.
 In addition to construction, there are opportunities for volunteers to interview clients and survey sites.
-The group also strives to find social and spiritual opportunites where clients can participate.